Carbon dioxide in the atmosphere of Earth: Oceanic carbon cycle

-From 1850 until 2022, the ocean has absorbed 26 % of total anthropogenic emissions.
+From 1850 until 2022, the ocean has absorbed 26% of total anthropogenic emissions.
 However, the rate at which the ocean will take it up in the future is less certain.
 Even if equilibrium is reached, including dissolution of carbonate minerals, the increased concentration of bicarbonate and decreased or unchanged concentration of carbonate ion will give rise to a higher concentration of un-ionized carbonic acid and dissolved CO_{2}.
 This higher concentration in the seas, along with higher temperatures, would mean a higher equilibrium concentration of CO_{2} in the air.

-Carbon moves between the atmosphere, vegetation (dead and alive), the soil, the surface layer of the ocean, and the deep ocean.
-From 1850 until 2022, the ocean has absorbed 26 % of total anthropogenic emissions.
+A study published in Science Advances in 2025 concluded that faster flow of the Antarctic Circumpolar Current (ACC) at higher latitudes causes upwelling of isotopically light deep waters around Antarctica, likely increasing atmospheric carbon dioxide levels and thereby potentially constituting a critical positive feedback for future warming.

 Effects of current increase

 Direct effects

-Direct effects of increasing CO2 concentrations in the atmosphere include: increasing global temperatures, ocean acidification and a CO2 fertilization effect on plants and crops.
+Direct effects of increasing CO2 concentrations in the atmosphere include increasing global temperatures, ocean acidification and a CO2 fertilization effect on plants and crops.